faro7ah/Coding-Dojo-Tableau-project/README.md

 Introduction:

-In this project, I used Tableau Desktop to build interactive Resume to convey my message clearly and attract audiences attention.
+In this project, I used [Tableau Public](https://public.tableau.com/en-us/s/ ) to build interactive Resume to convey my message clearly and attract audiences attention.
-I designed this Resume via Figma, then using professional tools to make more interactively by using Tableau features.
+I designed this Resume via [Figma](https://www.figma.com/), then using professional tools to make more interactively by using Tableau features.

 > **This project is a part of [Coding Dojo Data Science course](http://learn.codingdojo.com/m/196/6244/46875) under supervision of the [Saudi Digital Academy](https://sda.edu.sa/ar/hemam)**